-HI-Lake Louise Alpine Centre has two huge, fully equipped kitchens, which I would recommend making use of.
+The Lake Louise Hostel – HI-Lake Louise has two huge, fully equipped kitchens, which I would recommend making use of.
 Out of the all the hostels I have travelled to, HI-Lake Louise Alpine Centre has the nicest facilities making it a home away from home.
 Unfortunately, grocery shopping in Lake Louise can be expensive, so if given the opportunity I would recommend bringing in groceries from Banff, Jasper or home.

-Laggans bakery located in Samson Mall is the cheapest place to grab a bite to eat.
-With a large selection of pastries, pizza, pies, bagels and more, you can pick something up to eat from around $2-50 to $6.
+Laggans bakery – This is Lake Louise most popular bakery, located in Samson Mall.
+With a large selection of pastries, pizza, pies, bagels and more, you can pick something up to eat from around $2.50 to $6.

 Trailhead Café Also in Samson Mall.
 Trailhead is the place to go if you looking for a delicious wrap or sandwich.
 Wraps will cost around $7-10.